SFU-CMPT-201/lecture-notes/08-synchronization.md

     * `pthread_cond_wait(pthread_cond_t *cond, pthread_mutex_t *mutex)`: the function that waits
       for a signal sent to `cond`.
         * `mutex` is a lock that protects the shared variable associated with `cond`.
-This is necessary because the waiting thread typically checks the shared variable to see if it can proceed or not after waking up.
-This will be clearer with the example below.
+This is necessary because of the usage of `cond`.
+The signaling thread first changes a shared variable (not `cond` but a separate shared variable) to indicate that the waiting thread can proceed, and then calls `pthread_cond_signal()`.
+On the other hand, the waiting thread checks the shared variable to see if it can indeed proceed after waking up from `pthread_cond_wait()`.
+This usage will be clearer with the example below.
         * For `mutex`, it behaves like a lock-safe sleep.
 Internally, it releases `mutex`, waits for a signal on `cond`, and (once a signal is sent to `cond`,) wakes up and re-grabs `mutex`.
           In other words, it does not go to sleep while holding a lock.